owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 The following items are to be implemented and are not sorted by importance!

 * Copy CA files from master.
-* `etcd` container should use a host path for storing data, in order to survive restarts.
 * Add other cloud providers documentation, e.g. AWS.
 * Add gateway node instructions for enabling pod containers Internet access.
 * Setup OVS TLS.